History of the Brazil national football team: 1966 World Cup

+1970 World Cup

 Brazil won its third World Cup in Mexico, with the 1970 World Cup.
 It fielded what has since then often been considered the best football squad ever, led by Pelé in his last World Cup finals, captain Carlos Alberto Torres, Jairzinho, Tostão, Gérson and Rivellino.

 Brazil's results in 1970 were as follows:

 They won all six of their games, with all but two of their matches were won by two or more goals.
 The speedy Jairzinho was the second top scorer with seven goals (he had scored in all six games), while Pelé finished with four goals.
 Brazil played all six of their matches – with the exception of the final – in Guadalajara, the final being played in Mexico City.
 As a result, Brazil lifted the Jules Rimet trophy for the third time (the first nation to do so), which meant that they were allowed to keep it, as had been stipulated at the time of the World Cup's inception in 1930.
 A replacement was then commissioned, though it would be 24 years before Brazil next won it.